 Lesson 2: The law of attraction only works when you think in positives, not negatives.

 Another case study of the law of attraction is Jim Carrey, who, funnily enough, discussed his experience with Oprah in 1997, also before she knew about The Secret.
 As an aspiring actor, Carrey would stop on his drive home every night, think about his future accomplishments and visualize them.
 He took comfort in the fact that he “[did] have these things, I just don’t have a hold of them yet, but they’re out there.”

-He even wrote himself a check for $10,000,000 and post-dated it 5 years.
+He even wrote himself a check for ten million dollars and post-dated it 5 years.
 Lo and behold, he did end up making the sum from Dumb and Dumber, just around the deadline.
-What’s remarkable about the way Carrey did it, and Rhonda says this is a prerequisite for the law of attraction to work, is that he always envisioned the positives that would come into his life, rather than the negatives he was trying to avoid.
+What’s remarkable about the way Carrey did it is that he always envisioned the positives that would come into his life, rather than the negatives he was trying to avoid.

 When it comes to our internal monologue, loss aversion is a powerful driving force.
 We’re a lot more worried about losing what we have, rather than getting what we want.
 That’s why most of us subconsciously play not to lose, instead of playing to win.
 In part, this is why people who take more risks have less competition.
 Fewer people shoot for great than for average.

-Plus, if you’re trying to convince yourself, framing something as a win sounds more convincing than fear mongering.
-That’s why at Better Humans, we always frame headlines in terms of positive transformation, not negative consequences from inaction.
+Plus, if you’re trying to convince yourself, framing something as a win sounds more inspiring than driving yourself with fear.

 Lesson 3: To manifest your dreams, you must ask, believe, and then receive.